richgel999/ufo_data/bin/anon_pdf.md

 *   [https://pbs.twimg.com/media/FYIHqt0XEAUhS_f?format=jpg&name=900x900](https://pbs.twimg.com/media/FYIHqt0XEAUhS_f?format=jpg&name=900x900)

-Note: This is three years after USAF ATIC informs Congress and the American public that UAP are not advanced craft due to no debris recovery.
+>**_Note_**: This is three years after USAF ATIC informs Congress and the American public that UAP are not advanced craft due to no debris recovery.

 **(PUBLIC DOMAIN)** - October 1958 — USN veteran Chester C. Grusinski states during his service on the USS Franklin D Roosevelt, while near Cuba, witnessed a cigar-shaped object orange in color on the deck.
 Gruskinski states he could see silhouettes through windows in the object, “you could tell they weren’t human.”
 The object turned red and it “vanished.”
 After the incident, Grusinski states crew members who discussed the UAP event were transferred.
 Grusinksi stated later that other USS Roosevelt veterans met at a reunion recalled 8-10 separate UAP events connected with the carrier, which was the first to carry nuclear weapons and the only to carry the hydrogen bomb.
 Grusinksi says deck logs from 1958-59 were redacted.